slackboxster/slackboxster.github.io/gencyber2017/lesson.md

 Mr Frankenfield will cover this section in more detail.

+## General Verification:

+Check for anonymous ftp on all your linux servers:
+    * *From Kali* `nmap -p 21 -v -oN results.txt --open --script ftp-anon 192.168.210.0/24` (make sure to change the 210 to your subnet!)

 ## 6. Firewalls

 Mr Frankenfield will cover firewalls in his networking section, but I'll quickly cover them in less detail.